HuntsmanCancerInstitute/AutoAligner/src/README.md

 ### Who do I talk to? ###

-Contact Darren Ames (darren.ames@hci.utah.edu) with any questions or comments.
+* Contact Tim Mosbruger at <Brett.Milash@hci.utah.edu> if you have any questions